slagathor34/terraform-azure-github-actions/QUICKSTART.md

 After deployment:

 1. Check the **Actions** tab for deployment status
-2. Visit the App Service URL provided in the deployment summary
-3. Monitor resources in the Azure Portal
+2. Monitor resources in the Azure Portal
-4. Use Application Insights for application monitoring
+3. Check Terraform outputs for resource details

 ## ❓ Troubleshooting